 Jefferson fashioned the estate into a miniature town entirely run on slave labor.
 The work on Monticello included blacksmithing, woodworking, textiles, farming, and more.
 Its main hub of operations was a nail factory, the profitability of which Jefferson boasted about in numerous letters.

 The plantation’s annual grocery bill was around $500, but the nail factory amassed that amount in a couple of months.
 Besides its profitability, the nail factory was a breeding ground for child slaves.
 Jefferson would put enslaved children to work in the factory to determine who did well and deserved extra food rations, and who didn’t.

 Those who made 10,000 nails per day received extra privileges including food, leisure time, and uniforms, while those made fewer than 5,000 per day were whipped, made to work in rags, and given less to eat.
 The promising children were apprenticed for skilled labor 16 — the rest were forced to keep working or moved to the fields.

 Thomas Jefferson’s treatment of slaves, whose ancestors were stolen and shipped to a New World of forced labor, has been glossed over as recently as 1941.
 In a Jefferson biography of that year written for “young adults” the author described Monticello as “a beehive of industry” where:

-“In this beehive of industry no discord or revilings found entrance: there were no signs of discontent on the black shining faces as they worked under the direction of their master… The women sang at their tasks and the children old enough to work made nails leisurely, not too overworked for a prank now and then.”
+“No discord or revilings found entrance: there were no signs of discontent on the black shining faces as they worked under the direction of their master… The women sang at their tasks and the children old enough to work made nails leisurely, not too overworked for a prank now and then.”